PaulB99/Julia-Ciphers/README.md

 I'm currently learning the Julia language, and as I have a keen interest in cryptography I will implement various ciphers in Julia.

 I will start relatively simple but hopefully advancing to more complex implementations.

+* The caesar cipher is a very simple substitution, with each letter being 'incremented' a given amount to produce ciphertext